 (a) declare the true interpretation of the award; and

-(b) where that declaration so requires, by order vary any provision of the award for the purpose of remedying any defect therein or of giving fuller effect thereto.
+(b) where that declaration so requires, by order vary any provision of the award for the purpose of remedying any defect in, or giving fuller effect to, the provision.

-(2) A declaration under this section may be made in the Commission’s reasons for decision but shall be made in the form of an order if, within 7 days of the handing down of the Commission’s reasons for decision, any organisation, association, or employer bound by the award so requests.
+(2) A declaration under this section may be made in the Commission’s reasons for decision but must be made in the form of an order if, within 7 days of the handing down of the Commission’s reasons for decision, any organisation, association, or employer bound by the award so requests.

 (3) Subject to this Act, a declaration made under this section is binding on all courts and all persons with respect to the matter the subject of the declaration.